Enrise/react-native-nmrangeslider-ios/README.md

 ```

 Then drag and drop the "DefaultTheme7" folder from `node_modules/react-native-nmrangeslider-ios/` to your
-X Code Resource folder.
+XCode Resources folder.
 Select "copy files if necessary" and link them to your project.

 # Usage example